Boulder police officer under investigation for social media posts

 The newly hired chief in June said she was “not interested” in hiring cops with a history of misconduct and is currently reforming Boulder’s policies; city council will receive an update Aug.
 25. Lolotai came to BPD in July 2016, having resigned from the Denver Sheriff’s Department amid an investigation for alleged excessive force.

-Since then, he has been twice forcefully arrested civilians who were observing or recording arrests.
+Since then, he has twice forcefully arrested civilians who were observing or recording arrests.
 Earlier this year he was sued by Kelly Clark, a woman he shoved and then charged with obstruction.
 That charge was dismissed, as Westword reported in an article chronicling Lolotai’s past alleged misconduct.
 No allegations have led to a finding against the officer.

 The city defended Lolotai at the time.
 In a statement still live on Boulder’s website, officials wrote they “conducted an extensive background check” prior to his hiring, including a review of “the unredacted internal affairs investigation file.”